FusionAuth/fusionauth-site/site/_posts/2021-09-14-maila-networks-fusionauth.md

 **Dan:** Why did you choose FusionAuth over the alternatives?

 **Jean Rousseau:** The price was the main factor.
 As the company itself puts it: it's transparent.

+> [FusionAuth] saved us from having to build our own application.

 **Dan:** How much time and money would you say FusionAuth has saved you?